jax-ml/jax/docs/201/profiling.md

 It's often because there are two versions of TensorBoard and/or TensorFlow installed (e.g. the `tensorflow`, `tf-nightly`, `tensorboard`, and `tb-nightly` pip packages all include TensorBoard).
-Uninstalling a single pip package can result in the `tensorboard` executable being removed which is then hard to replace, so it may be necessary to uninstall everything and reinstall a single
+Uninstalling a single pip package can remove the `tensorboard` executable, which is then hard to replace, so it may be necessary to uninstall everything and reinstall a single
 version:

 ```shell